rschlaefli/19fs-dspa-project/reports/01_design.md

 TODO: Where does your application read input from?
 How does this choice affect latency and semantics (order)?

 - kafka topics with producers for data generatiion
+- producer reading stream file and scheduling events that write event to kafka proportional to created timestamp of event
 - avro schemas
+- read table data via RichMapFunction to enrich stream where necessary
 - latency?
   - ...
 - semantics?